FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/admin_monitoring_intro/housekeeping_catalog.md

 > **Note**
 >
-> The DELETE/FDELETE options are also valid for a CFTRECV, but note that setting FDELETE=CDKHTX deletes the file regardless of the state at the end of the transfer.
+> Note: The DELETE/FDELETE options are also valid for a CFTRECV, but note that setting FDELETE=CDKHTX deletes the file regardless of the state at the end of the transfer.